componavt/sns4human/README.md

 Upload your `config.py` to the folder at Google Colab.

-Write the VK group name in line "domain = 'some name, ID in really'
+Write the VK group name in line "domain = 'some name, ID in really'.

 Run [src/vk/vk_group_all_posts.ipynb](https://github.com/componavt/sns4human/blob/main/src/vk/vk_group_all_posts.ipynb).